-VANCOUVER - Canada shook with anguish on Thursday following the acquittal of two Sikh activists charged in the 1985 Air India bombings, one of the world's deadliest acts of aviation sabotage.
+VANCOUVER - Canada shook with anguish on Thursday following the acquital of two Sikh activists charged in the 1985 Air India's deadliest acts of aviation sabotage.

-Wednesday's not guilty verdict stunned many, including relatives of the 329 people killed on Air India Flight 182, and prompted a newspaper in Vancouver - where the bombing conspiracy was alleged to be based - to ask in a front page headline: "So who did it?"
+Wednesday's not guilty verdict stanned many, including relatives ofthe 329 people killed on Air India Flight 182, and prompted a newspaper in Vancouver - where the bombing conspiracy was alleged to be based - to ask in a front page headline: "So who did it?"